-Because of their policy about needing 5 years of caregiving experience, HopSkipDrive is not for everyone, but it’s a great alternative for caregivers who are looking to do ridesharing.
+Because of their policy about needing five years of caregiving experience, HopSkipDrive is not for everyone, but it’s a great alternative for caregivers who are looking to do a ridesharing service.

-They are currently servicing these areas: Northern California, Southern California, Colorado-Front Range, Virginia/D.C./Maryland, Houston, Dallas/Fort Worth, Arizona, Washington and Las Vegas.
+They are currently servicing these areas: Northern California, Southern California, Colorado-Front Range, Virginia/D.C./Maryland, Houston, Dallas/Fort Worth, Arizona, Washington, Pennsylvania, Wisconsin, and Las Vegas.

-Scoop is advertised as a carpooling service.
-Similar to Waze Carpool, trips are scheduled and you set when you’re available and which direction you’re traveling.
+Scoop is advertised as a carpooling service for co-workers.
+Trips are scheduled, and you set when you’re available and which direction you’re traveling.